nutshelf/simpleprograms/README.md

 # tictactoeing
-Simple code of recursive AI for tic-tac-toe game with min-max algorithm
+Simple code of recursive min-maxalgorithm AI for tic-tac-toe game.